[Opinion] 85 years after the Nazi November pogrom

 It is mind-numbing, but on the 85th anniversary of the November Pogroms, I do not hesitate to make comparisons to those days in 1938 when the broken glass of shattered Jewish businesses and homes and synagogues flew through the air lending that gruesome episode of antisemitic violence perpetrated by the Nazis the romanticised name Kristallnacht.

 We are not there yet.
 That we are at a place where comparisons are reasonable is worrying enough.

-Some things are different: moral clarity on the part of many world leaders, a European Union united behind keeping Jews safe from antisemitism.
+Some things are different: self-evidently, the existence of the state of Israel itself, moral clarity on the part of many world leaders, a European Union united behind keeping Jews safe from antisemitism.

 As political commentator Fareed Zakaria eloquently observed just days ago — "The upsurge of antisemitism […] is in a way the most powerful justification for the state of Israel.
 It must feel to Jews everywhere that they are not safe, that the one place they can be safe is the state of Israel."